-- Add in your vanilla and beat till smooth - I will beat it for about 3-4 minutes to really fluff it up.
+- Add in your vanilla and beat until smooth - I will beat it for about 3-4 minutes to really fluff it up.

 - Split the mixture evenly between three bowls - make one purple, one pink and leave the last as it is for yellow/white.

 - Get your first sponge, and spread/pipe over your first colour.
 Sprinkle on some crushed mini eggs if you like!

 - Get your second sponge and repeat until you have your top sponge!